jaberg/scipy_proceedings/papers/brent_komer_hpsklearn_condensed/paper_condensed.rst

    :scale: 50 %

    :label:`space`
-   Hyeropt-sklearn’s full search space (“Any Classifier”) consists of a (preprocessing, classsifier) pair.
+   Hyeropt-Sklearn’s full search space (“Any Classifier”) consists of a (preprocessing, classsifier) pair.
    There are 6 possible preprocessing modules and 6 possible classifiers.
    Choosing a model within this configuration space means choosing paths in an ancestral sampling process.
    The highlighted green edges and nodes represent a (PCA, K-Nearest Neighbor) model.